 The places which are under the most pressure such as the toes, sides and ball of the foot are usually the first places to go.

-Over time, dirt and chalk start to fill in the grain of the rubber, reducing the amount of friction, making them less effective.
-There are several ways you can remedy this, which depends on the age and the amount of action your shoe has seen.
+Over time, dirt and chalk start to fill in the grain of the rubber, reducing the amount of friction, and making them less effective.
+There are several ways you can remedy this, which depend on the age and the amount of action your shoe has seen.

 Here are a few of my favorite methods, take a look and see which ones suit you!